freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 ![_config.yml]({{ site.baseurl }}/images/Fully_installed.jpeg)

 There were a number of parts that required design and fabrication like the silicone foam sealed end caps.
-These snap on end caps were a critical improvement when we realized its a huge advantage to have a remove-able end cap for cleaning and maintenance.
-Before the end caps are installed, an end cap block is first epoxied to the reservoir which prived the compression to the silicone foam seal once snapped in place.
+These snap on end caps were a critical improvement when we realized how huge of and advantage it is to have a removable end cap for cleaning and maintenance.
+Before the end caps are installed, an end cap block is first epoxied to the reservoir side wall which provides  compression to the silicone foam seal once snapped in place.

 ![_config.yml]({{ site.baseurl }}/images/EndCap_Assy.png)